 The first problem is the failure of deadlines.
 80% of construction organizations are ready to undertake a project with deadlines set for customers, just to get an order.
-For the first six months, everyone is happy and happy, there are no conflicts (or almost none).
+For the first six months, everyone is satisfied and happy, there are no conflicts (or almost none).
 Going out for six months, it is easy to predict that the project goes beyond the planned schedule.
-Often, builders have "their own real schedule" on their hands, according to which it is precisely possible to build, and the customer reports according to the "customer's schedule", this is the same schedule set by the customer.
-But, and the schedules for the work of state construction projects are often greatly shortened and do not take into account the complexity of communication among contractors, the time of approval and approval, and possible changes to the project – this is due to the timing of the development of budget funds.
+Often, builders have "their own real schedule" , according to which it is precisely possible to build, and the customer reports according to the "customer's schedule", this is the same schedule set by the customer.
+But the schedules for the work of state construction projects are often greatly shortened and do not take into account the complexity of communication among contractors, the time of approval, and possible changes in project – this is due to the timing of the development of budget funds.

 But construction companies, realizing the unreality of schedules, accept it, they simply have no choice.
 To win the project, they have to lie and make deliberately false promises.

 The disruption of work deadlines may be due to errors and poor-quality work of the construction organizations themselves.
 For example, there was a case when the EPC contractor did not take into account the renewal of the engineering networks of the existing part of the factory for reconstruction, which was supposed to connect to the new part of the factory.
 As a result, the project was extended for another 10 months and the cost was increased by 40%.